ilhamfi27/drone-semantic-release/README.md

 - automatically creates a semantic version number
 - attaches the version number as repo's git tag
-- exposes the version number into the file `.release-version`
 - automatically creates, populates and pushes CHANGELOG.md to your master branch

-If `mode: predict` is specified, only the `.release-version` file is generated; no tag is attached.
-Typical use-case is when you want to embed the version into your file for the cli `--version` command

-## License

-MIT